 In an era of divided government, there has been concern over Congress’s ability to reach compromise and pass legislation.
 With Democrats in the majority in the House of Representatives and Republicans in control of the Senate and the White House, progress has been limited.
 Senator Lisa Murkowski (R-Alaska) is one of only five women Republican Senators and is considered by many to be a key leader for forging compromise.
 Senator Murkowski has time and again made headlines for key votes on everything from healthcare to climate policy.

-BFI and EPIC Director Michael Greenstone, the Milton Friedman Distinguished Service Professor in Economics, the College and the Harris School, will moderate the discussion.
+BFI and EPIC Director Michael Greenstone, the Milton Friedman Distinguished Service Professor in Economics, the College and the Harris School, moderated the discussion.

 Monday, October 28, 2019

 Ted Brandt, Chief Executive Officer, Marathon Capital; BFI Advisory Council Member